Oracle Java Licensing and Audit FAQ Guide

 - Review Your Java Usage: Before Oracle digs in, do a quick internal audit.
 Gather your inventory of Java deployments (hopefully, you have this from preparation).
 Identify any obvious non-compliance so you know your exposure.
 This internal review is crucial so Oracle’s findings don’t blindside you.

-- Engage Legal on Communications: All written responses might be used in negotiation.
+- Engage Legal on Communications: All written responses might be used in negotiations.
 Have your legal counsel or licensing expert review communications to Oracle to ensure you aren’t admitting to things improperly or making incorrect statements.

 Essentially, treat an audit notice seriously and respond in an organized, transparent, and timely fashion.
 Good faith cooperation can sometimes lead to a more amicable resolution.